 Time of Day: Another way to avoid crowds is to plan your ceremony for sunrise.
 Even the most popular spots are nearly empty at dawn, so even if you aren’t a morning person, waking up early and getting out before everyone else is worth it!
 You’ll be rewarded with a private spot to say your vows and an incredible view as the sun rises and the sky lights up in shades of orange.

-Choosing the perfect place for a wedding or elopement in Yosemite can be daunting, given the park’s abundance of stunning locations.
+Choosing the perfect place for your Yosemite National Park elopement can be daunting, given the park’s abundance of stunning locations.
 To help make the decision process simpler, Yosemite has created a list of 13 pre-approved authorized areas where wedding ceremonies can be held.

 However, you don’t have to stick to the list if you’re eloping in Yosemite with fewer than 11 people attending (including yourselves, your photographer, and your officiant).
 We’re free to take the trail less traveled, away from distractions and prying eyes.
 Yet, it can be helpful to review their suggestions to get an idea of the park’s attractions (and crowd favorites).